A Jedi's Fight - A Star Wars Fan Fiction Story

 "None, sir."

 "Well, captain.
 The captain of the Tychorion will to show you around.
 I have already informed him of your arrival.
 He is expecting you.
 Oh, there he is.
-Captain Linfold, this is our expected guest, captain To'lo'imon of the Dalmarian navy fleet.
+Captain Linfold, this is our expected guest, captain To'lo'imon of the Dalmaranian navy fleet.
 Captain To'lo'imon, captain Themill Linfold, the commander of the Tychorion.

 "Follow me, sir.
 I'm very honored to show you around.
 General, I want to leave."